seL4/docs/Debugging_guide.md

 Similarly, enable this setting by using make menuconfig and setting:

-  -   Toolchain options -&gt; build user level with assertions, -g and debugging messages
+  -   Toolchain options -> build user level with assertions, -g and debugging messages

 ## Qemu